bill-connelly/rpg/API.md

   * width (int) - The width of the original file in pixels.
 Cannot be used to resize images/movie
   * height (int) - The height of the original file in pixels.
 Cannot be used to resize image/movie
   * refreshes_per_frame (int) - The number of monitor refreshes to display each frame for.
 For a movie to display at 30 frames per second, on a 60 Hz monitor, this would be 2.
 On a 75 Hz monitor, 25 frames per second would be acheived by setting this to 3.
 If a still image is displayed, if you require it displayed for X seconds, and your monitor refresh rate is R Hz, then this value should be set to X * R.
+  * colormode (int) - THe number of bits per pixel, 16 or 24.
+Defaults to 16.

 * Returns:
   * None